anyscale/first-service/README.md

 **Note**:
 - In open source Ray, users deploy Ray apps with Ray Serve API.
 Anyscale Services leverage Ray Serve API to deploy Ray apps on standalone Ray Clusters and manage the lifecycle of them.
 It also provides the additional features listed above.
 No code change to your Ray script is needed when deploying your existing Ray apps as Anyscale Services.
-- For development work requires rapid iteration, it is better to use [Anyscale Workspaces](https://docs.anyscale.com/platform/workspaces/) or other development environments.
+- For development work that requires rapid iteration, it is better to use [Anyscale Workspaces](https://docs.anyscale.com/platform/workspaces/) or other development environments.

 ## Deploy an Anyscale Service